Touchstone Talks: Ep 3 - What's Your Number?

 So that's the framework.

-Again, a long winded answer.
+Again, long winded answer.

 That's okay.

-The portfolio construction.
+The the portfolio construction.

 Now I'm a I'm a firm believer that,

-the of asset
+of of asset allocation

-allocation and diversification.
+and diversification.

 So what we do is we use low cost